BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 • Starry Internet

-D.C. is well-served by broadband internet companies, but shopping can be tricky because of the patchwork coverage provided by the city’s 11 different internet service providers.
+D.C. is well-served by broadband internet companies, but shopping can be tricky because of the patchwork coverage provided by the city's [count-providers] different internet service providers.

-Figuring out which cable provider you’ll have access to is relatively simple: Xfinity covers 99.2% of town, and that’s that.
+Figuring out which cable provider you'll have access to is relatively simple: Xfinity covers 99.1% of the city, and that's that.
 But fiber providers are trickier, and savvy shoppers will want to find out which ones are available in their particular neighborhood.

-In D.C., 62.3% has access to fiber internet from Earthlink, and 85.9% has access to fiber internet via Verizon Fios.
+In D.C., 62.5% of the city has access to fiber internet from EarthLink Fiber, and 62.0% of the city has access to fiber internet via Verizon Fios.
 But which areas have access to these fiber options?

 In more residential areas of the city, however, Verizon Fios offers extensive coverage.
 It's available in Bellevue and Southeast Washington, up in Lincoln Heights and Northeast Boundary, and in Central Northeast.
 Back across the Anacostia River, you'll find Verizon Fios in the areas surrounding Lincoln Park and all along the border with Maryland.
 Verizon Fios covers neighborhoods on both sides of Rock Creek Park, including Chevy Chase.
 The area around American University is covered well, and so is all of Georgetown.